ruggeri/tech-notes/distributed-systems/distributed-algorithms-part-1-synchronous-network-algorithms.md

       n),...,(n,n)`.
         * At node `(i, j)` we store the value that Pj told me that Pi told him.
+        * We do not bother to store `i=j`.
+In fact, in deeper trees, each coordinate should be unique.
         * Et cetera.
 * At each stage, every node communicates the entire fringe.
     * That's an exponential communication complexity; still `n**2`